ibm-wm-transition/universalmessaging-prometheus-jmx-exporter-config/README.md

 **sag_um_queue_disk_usage_megabytes**, should be smaller then X, use case specific.
 X can be- 500MB, 1GB, etc.

-**sag_um_queue_connection_pending_total**, if number is constantly high > X, this can be an indication that client is processing events slow.
-X can be use case specific- 100, 200, etc.

 # Notes
 - For more information on the Prometheus JMX Exporter, please check [Prometheus JMX Exporter](https://github.com/prometheus/jmx_exporter).